A perfectionist pessimistic Asian mother is a piece of work.

 These perfectionist pessimistic Asian mothers have their stories to tell and they desperately want to be heard.

-If you have perfectionists pessimistic Asian mother, you might as well have a small daughter instead.
+If you have perfectionists pessimistic Asian mother, you might as well have a young obnoxious daughter instead.

 They need attention more than anything else.
 They nag and rant and be all melodramatic with one private spot light on top of them, it's because they desperately want people to listen to them.